HIGHLIGHTS-UK's Sunak delivers budget speech and spending review | Business

 In terms of our fiscal policy, we are going to meet our commitments on public services and capital investment… …but we are going to do so, keeping in mind the need to control inflation.
 ON OBR FORECASTS

-Thanks to this government's actions, they forecast the economy to return to its pre-COVID level at the turn of the year – earlier than they thought in March.
+They forecast the economy to return to its pre-COVID level at the turn of the year – earlier than they thought in March.
 Growth this year is revised up from 4% to 6.5%.
 The OBR then expect the economy to grow by 6% in 2022, and 2.1%, 1.3% and 1.6% over the next three years.
-In July last year, at the height of the pandemic, unemployment was expected to peak at 12%.
-Because of the actions we took to support our economy… …we have been more successful than previously feared in preventing the long-term economic damage of COVID.
+In July last year, at the height of the pandemic, unemployment was expected to peak at 12%...
 The OBR have today revised down their scarring assumption from 3% to 2%.

+ON TWO NEW FISCAL RULES First, underlying public sector net debt, excluding the impact of the Bank of England must, as a percentage of GDP, be falling.
+Second, in normal times the state should only borrow to invest in our future growth and prosperity.
+Everyday spending must be paid for through taxation.

+I told the House that when we met our fiscal tests, we would return to spending 0.7 percent of our national income on overseas aid...
+Based on the tests I set out, today's forecasts show that we are, in fact scheduled to return to 0.7 in 2024-25 – before the end of the Parliament.
+ON COVID, HEALTH AND HOUSING

-ON COVID Today’s Budget does not draw a line under COVID; we have challenging months ahead.
+Today's Budget does not draw a line under COVID; we have challenging months ahead.
+We're investing more in housing, too.
+With a multi-year housing settlement totalling nearly £24bn.

-GOVERNMENT AIMS Employment is up.
-Investment is growing.
-Public services are improving.
-The public finances are stabilising.
-And wages are rising.
-Today’s Budget delivers a stronger economy for the British people: Stronger growth, with the UK recovering faster than our major competitors.
+At the start of this Parliament, resource spending on healthcare was 133 billion pounds ($183 billion).
+Today's Spending Review confirms that by the end of the Parliament, it will increase by 44 billion pounds to over 177 billion pounds.
+GOVERNMENT AIMS

 For too long, far too long, the location of your birth has determined too much of your future.
-Because the awesome power of opportunity shouldn’t be available only to a wealthy few ... but be the birth right of every child in an independent and prosperous United Kingdom.
-(Compiled by Kate Holton and Costas Pitas)
+Because the awesome power of opportunity shouldn't be available only to a wealthy few ... but be the birth right of every child in an independent and prosperous United Kingdom. ($1 = 0.7272 pounds) (Compiled by Kate Holton and Costas Pitas)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)